Contents

 When it comes to bonds, there are two ways to purchase them.
 The first way is to purchase a single bond directly from a broker.
 We mentioned above that this would likely be a financial institution or a licensed financial advisor.
 That being said, there is a more accessible way to purchase bonds.

 In Canada, instead of investing in one singular bond, you can also invest in a bond fund or bond ETFs.
 There are also bond mutual funds.
-These can be purchased through any bank or brokerage as well, and are different corporate and government bonds already put together into a profile.
+These can also be purchased through any bank or brokerage, and are different corporate and government bonds already compiled into a profile.

 They come as short-term and long-term, and you can choose how many shares you want to purchase.
 Since these funds, ETFs and mutual funds tend to be less risky, many investors also choose to add these to their portfolio.